Building

 • Potential for flooding.
 Depending on your area, your council may want you to undertake a flood study.
 Your new home may require specific building materials or raised floor levels if it is deemed to be in a flood zone.

 • Stormwater treatment.
 Again depending on your area, some councils may require a hydraulic engineering design for treating stormwater.
-Eden Brae includes this as part of your tender.
+Your tender should also let you know if you should install additional features such as a rainwater tank.

 Demolition